CenterForSpatialResearch/methods-in-spatial-research-sp2021/tutorials/tutorial05.md

 Landsat satellite data is freely available and can be downloaded via a number of different websites.
 We will be using the USGS website: [EarthExplorer](https://earthexplorer.usgs.gov/)

-These are instructions for how to download Landsat satellite imagery via USGS for future reference.
-For this assignment landsat scenes were already provided to you, so scroll down to the next section.
+These are instructions for how to download Landsat satellite imagery via USGS for future reference, and for use in the assignment.
+For this tutorial landsat scenes were already provided to you, so scroll down to the next section.

 1. Select `Register` and then follow steps to **Register for an EarthExplorer account**
 2. Use the map to zoom in to your area of interest